 In her role as the Teutonic Titwillow, Lilly von Shtupp, she delivers the classic, “Hey there, handsome.
 Is that a ten-gallon hat, or are you just enjoying the show?” perfectly.

 And I’m pretty sure the rest of her, “I’m Tired” number belongs on at least one of these lists.

 But it’s her romantic twist with Cleavon Little’s Sherriff Bart…

 is it twue what they say about the way you people are... gifted?”

 “Oh, it's twue.
 It's twue.
 It's twue, it's twue!”

 Sadly, a deleted line would have won this year’s all time George Award, I’ve seen or heard several versions around the gag of him letting her down that she’s sucking on his elbow/arm.
-The shnitzengruben was a nice though.
+The shnitzengruben was a nice touch though.

 1974 (again) Young Frankenstein